-Additionally, all current adaptations to fitness equipment are fabricated by the consumer or third-party services.
-Most fitness equipment manufacturers do not offer machines intended for users with physical disabilities.
+Wheelchair users make up a significant proportion of the world's population.
+In the United States alone, 5.5 million people require a wheelchair to perform daily tasks [2].
+Currently, there is a lack of workout equipment that is wheelchair accessible in fitness centers.
+All current adaptations to fitness equipment are fabricated by the consumer or third-party services.
+Most fitness equipment manufacturers do not offer machines intended for physically disabled users.
 Common complaints among the wheelchair community include a lack of space between equipment for wheelchair access and an overall lack of adaptive equipment at fitness centers.
-In addition, wheelchair users reported a concern about needing or requesting assistance [5].
+In addition, wheelchair users reported a fear of the unknown and concern about needing or requesting assistance [3].
 Even if all of these criteria are met, there is still a need for external assistance.
-Requests for additional stability measures that are not present at fitness centers include velcro to improve grip, straps for securement to the wheelchair, and elimination of the need to continuously leave the wheelchair for particular exercises [5].
+Requests for additional stability measures that are not present at fitness centers include velcro to improve grip, straps for securement to the wheelchair, and elimination of the need to continuously leave the wheelchair for particular exercises [3].
 These requests are not unreasonable and should be provided at every fitness center.
 Proper exercise leads to a healthier life; therefore, wheelchair users should not be denied this right due to a lack of equipment.
 To combat this, more adaptable equipment that satisfies the aforementioned criteria needs to be made.
+Specifically, there is a gap in the market for adaptable rowing machines.
 The creation of an adaptive rowing machine will allow wheelchair users to remain stable throughout their workout and offer gyms a solution to increase the accessibility of their facilities.